Not sure what #MakeTimeTo is? Find out more.

 How Can You Make Time for Your Mental Health and Wellbeing?

 Making time to look after yourself is important for your mental health and wellbeing.
-Taking the time away from your normal routine, feelings or thoughts, even for just a few minutes, can have a positive impact on your mental health and wellbeing.
+Taking the time away from your normal routine, feelings or thoughts, even for just a few minutes, can have a positive impact.
 Taking the time to look after yourself helps you switch off and unwind each day, gives you time to process what's happened, have time to do the things you enjoy and calm your thoughts.

 If you feel like you don't have time to take a break, that's probably a sign that you really should.